 It is the most common liver disease in the Western Population with an estimated prevalence rate of 20-46%!
 Those number are very high!!!
 Especially considering how important our liver health is to our overall wellbeing and disease prevention.

 The reason I am writing about NAFLD today is because of the information and research that was presented at a recent conference I attended by the American Academy of Environmental Medicine in San Diego, CA.

 I see so many people in my clinical practice coming in with elevated liver enzyme levels.
 When they are sent for an Ultrasound, the results usually come back normal.
 So historically I have accepted this as being “normal liver function”.
 I attended a very interesting lecture by Dr. Lyn Patrick ND.
-She discussed the reference ranges used by liver specialists for elevated liver enzyme function as being >30 IU/L for males and >19 IU/L for women as being abnormal.
+She discussed the reference ranges used by liver doctors for elevated liver enzyme function as being >30 IU/L for males and >19 IU/L for women as being abnormal.
 Standard labs usually flag ALT levels >30 IU/L as abnormal for both men and women.